ArronDZhang/DARLR/README.md

 # DARLR
-The official code for DARLR from SIGIR 2025
+The official code for DARLR from SIGIR 2025 will be released around July 2025.